joshua-zingale/visuscript/README.md

 I plan on seeing this project through to something useful for creating didactic animations.
 I want to have a library with comparable expressiveness to [manim](https://www.manim.community) for two-dimensional use-cases.
 Specifically, Visuscript is planned to have, as time may permit,
-- Robust error checking.
-- Clear and complete documentation.
 - Base classes for common datastructures to facilitate the animation thereof.
 - Abstractions for mathematical objects like cartesian planes.
+- Support for the creation of slideshows with embedded animations.
+- Clear and complete documentation.